GordoLeal/LegitimateBusiness/README.md

 2. Install the latest version of [ScriptHookV](https://www.dev-c.com/gtav/scripthookv/).
 3. Download the latest release of Super Simeon Autos from the [Releases](https://github.com/GordoLeal/SuperSimeonAutos/releases) page.
 4. Place the downloaded .asi file in the root of your GTA V installation directory.
-5. Launch the game and load a save file to generate the SSA_Settings.txt configuration file.
+5. Launch the game and load a save file to generate the <code>SSA_Settings.txt</code> configuration file.

+## How to play
+**Objective**: Locate vehicles across the map ([vehicles guide available](https://docs.google.com/document/d/1HLy1r_IYJAnth6uyUSzunOT0c65c5wLdxrW01GbjFZA/edit?usp=sharing)) and deliver them to highlighted delivery points.

+**Customizable Settings**: Upon loading a save, the SSA_Settings.txt file is created, allowing you to:
+* Disable specific delivery points during missions like DLG, Complications, and Franklin & Lamar to customize your experience.
+* Adjust other options to customize gameplay to your preferences.

+**Vehicle Tracking**: Hold the Get in Cover and Reload Weapon buttons for 5 seconds to display a list of vehicles you have delivered and those still missing from your collection.

+## Support
+For bugs, questions, or suggestions, send a message in #ssa-mod-discussion in the [GTA V Speedruns Discord](https://discord.com/invite/3qjGGBM) or check the [Project-127 repository](https://github.com/TwosHusbandS/Project-127/) for more information.